 Installing Elasticsearch nodes in a cluster mode: By default, Sentinel includes an Elasticsearch node.
 For optimal performance and stability of the Sentinel server, it is mandatory that you install additional Elasticsearch nodes in a cluster mode.
-For more information, see Chapter 12, "Installing and Configuring Elasticsearch," on page 73.
-Fuebla areas viewelimetian.
-Fuest viewelimetian is disabled by default.
-To enable areas

-☐ Enable event visualization: Event visualization is disabled by default.
-To enable event visualization, see Chapter 20, "Enabling Event Visualization," on page 115.
+For more information, see Chapter 12, "Installing and Configuring Elasticsearch," on page 73. П Enable event visualization: Event visualization is disabled by default.
+To enable event visualization, see Chapter 20, "Enabling Event Visualization," on page 119.